Riverfront Stadium warms up for first KJCCC football championship game

-Director of Fan Experience Bob Moullette said there were several adjustments the team had to make to get this football field ready for Sunday’s game.
-However, he said this has always been the vision for Riverfront Stadium to be able and accommodate any event possible, especially during the off season.
+Bob Moullette, director of the fan experience, said there were several adjustments the team had to make to get this football field ready for Sunday’s game.
+However, he said this has always been the vision for Riverfront Stadium to be able and accommodate any event possible, especially during the off-season.

 “We only have 69 home games,” Moullette said.
 “Well, we are looking to do 200 additional events.
 So, football is just one of them.
 If you look, too, we have the width for soccer.
 You’re looking at Taco Fest.
 You’re looking at Brew Fest.
 You’re looking at these types of other events.
 The goal is to make Riverfront Stadium Wichita’s front porch for the community.”